cs3134/admin/course.md

 This will take you to the '0' folder in the homework directory.
 The instructions for HW0 specify how to commit and submit through git from here.

 This should (hopefully) be straightforward, but getting Windows to behave like Unix can sometimes be a pain.
-If anything goes wrong and you can't get it to work, please send me an email: [nm2812@columbia.edu](mailto:nm2812@columbia.edu)
+If anything goes wrong and you can't get it to work, make a post on Piazza and the TA team will assist you!

+Note: For those of you wondering, Git Shell isn't the only way a Windows user can dabble in a Unix-like environment.
+All these steps could be completed with Cygwin (pronounced sig-win), which is a powerful Unix-like environment and command-line interface for Windows.
+It's a great idea for Windows users to get familiar with it.
+The setup may be a bit more complicated, but you should give it a try if you have some free time -- Cygwin is a powerful tool with applications that extend far beyond merely using Git.

+You can install it from here: https://cygwin.com/install.html

 #### Manual Installation